 Once your eggs have been successfully retrieved, all mature eggs will be vitrified (rapidly frozen) and stored securely until you’re ready to use them.
 The embryologist will let you know how many mature, healthy eggs have been frozen.

-The entire process to prepare for egg freezing and to retrieve the eggs generally takes 2-6 weeks depending on the specifics of your situation.
+The entire process to prepare for egg freezing and to retrieve the eggs generally takes 2-3 weeks for mosts patients, but it can vary depending on the specifics of your situation.

 Where You Freeze Your Eggs Matters